psychemedia/storytelling-notes/hunting_of_the_snark.md

 *"I thought I did", was the Baker's reply.
 "I'm sure I told you the day we left — in Hebrew, and in Dutch, and German, and Greek, and.. oh...
 I forgot to say it in English, didn't I?
 I assume you don't speak anything other than English..?"*

 *At this point, the Bellman went into something of a sulk at having his speech interrupted, and muttered something else about finishing it later.
-Becuase for now, they had to make ready to set out on the hunt.*
+Because for now, they had to make ready to set out on the hunt.*

 "To seek it with thimbles, to seek it with care;
 ⁠To pursue it with forks and hope;